sjang1594/sjang1594.github.io/portfolio.md

 ## Projects
 ---

-* **BCI Data Augmentation & Filtering **
+* **BCI Data Augmentation & Filtering**

-Washington University of St. Louis - in ShiNung Ching Lab (Undergrads) Lightfield 영상에서의 Siamease Network를 이용한 단일 객체 추적
+Washington University in St. Louis - in ShiNung Ching Lab (Undergrads) Conic Method : Recording & Filtering the brain signals using the signal processing for input to the system.

 * **Ambient Care System with Amazon Alexa**